google/mesop/docs/guides/multi_pages.md

 # Multi-Pages

-You can define multi-page Mesop applications by using the page feature you learned from [Quickstart](../getting_started/quickstart.md).
+You can define multi-page Mesop applications by using the page feature you learned from [Core Concepts](../getting_started/core_concepts.md).

 ## Multi-page setup